JumpCloud raises $75M Series E as cloud directory service thrives during pandemic – TechCrunch

 He said their idea was to build an “independent cloud directory platform that would connect people to really whatever it is they need and do that in a secure way while giving IT complete control over that access.”

-The product which includes a free tier for 10 users on 10 systems for an unlimited amount of time, has 100,000 users.
-Of those, Bhargava says that about 3000 are paying.
+The product, which includes a free tier for 10 users on 10 systems for an unlimited amount of time, has 100,000 users.
+Of those, Bhargava says that about 3,000 are paying.

-The company has 300 employees with plans to add 200-250 in the next year with a goal of adding 500 in the next couple of years.
+The company has 300 employees, with plans to add 200-250 in the next year with a goal of adding 500 in the next couple of years.
 As he does that, Bhargava, who is South Asian, sees diversity and inclusion as an important component of the hiring process.
 In fact, the company tries to make sure it always has diverse candidates in the hiring pool.

 “Some of the things that we’ve tried to do is make sure that every role has some diversity candidates involved in the hiring process.
 That’s something that our recruiting team is working on and making sure that we’re having that conversation with every single hire,” he said.
-He acknowledges that it’s a work in progress, and a problem across the entire tech industry that he and his company continue to try and address.
+He acknowledges that it’s a work in progress, and a problem across the entire tech industry that he and his company continue to try to address.

-Since the pandemic, the company, which is based in Colorado, has made the decision to be remote first and they will be hiring from across the country and across the world as they make these new hires, which could help contribute to a more diverse workforce over time.
+Since the pandemic, the company, which is based in Colorado, has made the decision to be remote first, and they will be hiring from across the country and across the world as they make these new hires, which could help contribute to a more diverse workforce over time.

 With a $75 million investment, and having reached Series E, it’s fair to ask if the company is thinking ahead to an IPO, but Bhargava didn’t want to discuss that.
 “We just raised this $75 million round.
 There’s so much work to be done, so we’re just looking forward to that right now,” he said.